-Special Interest Organizations

-Columbia College Activities Board
+Special Interest Organizations Columbia College Activities Board

 The purpose of the Columbia College Activities Board (CCAB) is to provide and coordinate social and recreational activities that are fun and beneficial to the students.

-The Columbia College Activities Board works cooperatively with the Student Government Association and other campus organizations to promote interest in social events on and off campus and to encourage college unity and spirit through a variety of activities and traditional events, namely, Welcome Back Party, Mom's Day, Dad's Night, Spring Formal, and Fun Day.
+The Columbia College Activities Board works cooperatively with the Student Government Association and other campus organizations to promote interest in social events on and off campus and to encourage college unity and spirit through a variety of activities and traditional events, namely, Welcome Back Party, Spring Formal, and Fun Day.